 St..
 Luke begins his account of the infancy of Jesus in the temple in Jerusalem; where an angel announces the birth of John to Zechariah.
-He ends his account as Mary and Joseph take the Child to the temple, “to present him to the Lord.”
+After the Child is born Mary and Joseph take him to the temple, “to present him to the Lord.”

 Two elderly Jews, Simeon and Anna, meet the Child.
 Simeon joyfully takes the Child in his arms.
 “Now you can dismiss your servant in peace, Lord, because my eyes have seen your salvation.”
-No temple priests, no officials, no angels, just two old people meet the Child.
+No temple priests, no officials, no angels recognize the Child, according to Luke, just two old people.

-Anna, an 84 year temple regular and a widow after being married for only seven years, also sees the Child.
+Anna, an 84 year temple regular and a widow after being married for only seven years doesn’t say anything when she sees the Child.
 “Coming forward at the very time,” Luke says, “she gave thanks to God and spoke about the child to all who were awaiting the salvation of Jerusalem.”
+She doesn’t keep word of him to herself.
+She speaks of him to all.

 The Lord comes to the 84 year old woman, to Simeon, to Mary and Joseph, Elizabeth and Zechariah, the shepherds in the hills, the wise men from afar.
 He comes to all.
-John’s letter read also today says that too.
+John’s letter, which we read today at Mass, says that too. ( 1 John 2:11-17)

 It ain’t over till it’s over.